 Do you want to study your foreign language where it is widely spoken as a first language?
 Loyola Study Abroad programs offer immersive language learning experiences—you can live and learn your language for a summer, a semester, or longer!
-The Study Abroad educational session and the Study Abroad Open House during Wolf Pack Welcome will both share current opportunities for Loyola language students.
+The Study Abroad information sessions and the Study Abroad table at Resource Central during Wolf Pack Welcome will share current opportunities for Loyola students.
 For more general information about Study Abroad programs, please visit studyabroad.loyno.edu.

 Lagniappe: Listen to the Flights, Late Nights, and Hindsights podcast to hear from Loyola students about their study abroad experiences.